acholaghian/PlaywrightProject/README.md

 PLEASE NOTE: Normally such auth credentials would be shared securely among team members, and never divulged.
 I have opted to maintain the best practice of NOT committing credentials into the repository.
 However, given that this is a personal portfolio project, for the sake of expediency, I outlined where the credentials can be found.

 6) After putting the credentials into `env.json`, you should now be able to run all the tests.
-Simply entering `pytest` will run them all, but if you want to actually see the tests run, use this command:
+Simply entering `pytest` will run them all, with browser windows.

-`pytest --headed --slowmo=1000`

-This will tell Playwright to run the tests with actual browser windows, and execute the testing steps at a visible pace.